-Running across the Brooklyn Bridge to feel the breeze and elbows of passing strangers, peddling a single-speed to eat farm-to-table tacos at Rockaway Beach, backpacking upstate with hundreds of others who have fled the city to enjoy nature: These are ways the cool, urban kids exercise - by basically pretending not to live urbanly.
+Peddling a single-speed to eat farm-to-table tacos at Rockaway Beach.
+Running across the Brooklyn Bridge to brush elbow-to-rib with fellow anxiety-ridden procrastinators dying to get out of their apartments.
+Backpacking upstate with the hundreds of others who have fled the city to enjoy trees without those others.
+These are ways the cool, urban kids exercise – by pretending not to live urbanly.
 The cool, urban kids do not pay money to a corporation to use their loud, clunky machines in a sterile room.

 Or so I’ve learned.

 One Friday evening over drinks, the topic amongst a group of us, all within one creative field or another, had turned to what we were doing tomorrow.
 I answered, “Lie around, watch shitty TV, and try to get the gym by noon.”
 “The gym?” one pal asked.
 “What do you do there?
 Lift weights?”
 He laughed and turned to another friend and they gave each other agreeingly snarky high-five faces, as if gyms were only for meatheads or had gone extinct with Olivia Newton John and leg warmers in the ’80s.
 “Yup, I pump iron and then just stand around flexing for 20 minutes,” I told them, giving them a complementary “Are you fucking serious?” face of my own.
 This went on for a while, the dumb questions and answers – let’s not even begin to talk about the flack I received for admitting, proudly, that I watch a full shift of television on the weekend.